emmawalshdev/living-landscapes/README.md

 ![Lighthouse](assets/images/misc/lighthouse1.jpg)

 The following actions were taken to improve performance:
-* Serve images in JPEFG 2000 format
+* All images will be converted to png format.
-* Image elements do not have explicit width and height Further testing was done using Responsive Test Tool which allowed for testing on additional devices.
+* All image elements will be geiven a defined width and height.
-Responsiveness was also tested using the Lambdatest App.
+* custom sized banner images will be created for mobile devices.

 The following actions were taken to improve best practices:
 * Add `rel="noopener"` or `rel="noreferrer"` to any external links to improve performance and prevent security vulnerabilities